awslabs/git-secrets/README.rst

     git secrets --add --allowed 'my regex pattern'

-You can also add regular expressions patterns to filter false positives to a .gitallowed file located in the repository's root directory.
-Lines starting with # are skipped (comment line) and empty lines are also skipped.
+You can also add regular expressions patterns to filter false positives to a ``.gitallowed`` file located in the repository's root directory.
+Lines starting with ``#`` are skipped (comment line) and empty lines are also skipped.

 First, git-secrets will extract all lines from a file that contain a prohibited match.
-Included in the matched results will be the full path to the name of the file that was matched, followed ':', followed by the line number that was matched, followed by the entire line from the file that was matched by a secret pattern.
+Included in the matched results will be the full path to the name of the file that was matched, followed by ':', followed by the line number that was matched, followed by the entire line from the file that was matched by a secret pattern.
 Then, if you've defined allowed regular expressions, git-secrets will check to see if all of the matched lines match at least one of your registered